afkHiker/Coffee-Stream-v5/README.md

+# Coffee-Stream-v5.2
-# Coffee-Stream-v5
+# Larry Singleton, Afk_hiker@yahoo.com

-Updated
+Last Updated 03-30-2017

-An Adaptive Coffee Shop Template, Versitle and Adaptive to the needs of anyone.
+An HTML Website Template, it's Versitle and Adaptive matching the theme of a Coffee Shop.

-- Rotating Images can be interchanged.
-- Pages can be Added or Deleted
-- More to be Added
+This theme is not for sale nor for personal use.